Does Home Insurance Cover Earthquake Damage?

 Why Doesn't Home Insurance Cover Earthquake Damage?

-Homeowners insurance excludes earthquake damage because seismic risk is geographically concentrated, making it a catastrophic peril.
-A single earthquake can trigger thousands of simultaneous claims across one region, which makes coverage in a standard HO-3 policy financially unworkable for insurers.
+Seismic risk is geographically concentrated, where a single earthquake can generate thousands of simultaneous claims in one region, making coverage within a standard HO-3 policy financially unworkable for insurers.
 The HO-3 form lists earth movement as a named exclusion covering earthquakes, tremors, aftershocks, landslides, mudflows, sinkholes and volcanic eruption.

 One exception most homeowners miss: if an earthquake ruptures a gas line and starts a fire, your homeowners policy covers the fire damage only.
 The earthquake damage itself, such as foundation cracks, collapsed walls, personal property lost to ground shaking, is not covered.